snap-one/docs-driverworks-api/source/includes/helper/_20-XMLEscapeString.md

 ## XmlEscapeString

-"Escapes" the passed in string rendering any XML characters (only &, \<, and \>) in the string as characters thatare valid in an XML value.
+"Escapes" the passed in string rendering any XML characters (only &, \<, and \>) in the string as characters that are valid in an XML value.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0.